eugene-y-mak/video-to-ASCII-converter/README.md

 https://www.youtube.com/watch?v=At92sumkqAk

 (This is a pretty difficult test case for ASCII art in general since the frames are quite detailed and the video very often flashes completely different frames.
-Program works best on simple looking videos with lots of "chunks" of one color)
+Program works best on simple looking videos with lots of "chunks" of one color.
+I have some examples but have yet to upload to YouTube)

 # Dependencies